 Your right to freedom of conscience is already enshrined in law, and you don’t have to be on the frontline of ecocide to exercise that right.
 Simply by signing a petition, writing to your elected representatives, or indeed signing up to be an Earth Protector in law, you are doing exactly this.

 Furthermore, if you are facing or likely to face legal action as a result of acting from your conscience to prevent ecocide, signing up as a legal Earth Protector will give you a straightforward way to present this in court.
 If you are in this position, please read on for more detail.
-We can also directly support you with advice and document preparation for your court case - please contact us to discuss this.
+We can also directly support you with assistance and document preparation for your court case - if you are in the UK please see our Ecological Justice Programme.
+If you are outside the UK we may still be able to assist, so do contact us.

 Quakers were once criminalised for asserting their conscientious objections to war.
 Many were sent to prison for their beliefs.
 Likewise throughout history whenever there has been an injustice, individuals and communities have acted on their conscience to either object or prevent: the abolitionists who stood up against slavery, all who stood with Ghandi, the anti-apartheid movement, women’s suffrage, the American civil rights movement and many more throughout the world.